PICANet is approved by the Health Research Authority as a research database and actively supports a number of different research projects.

 Please note that all links and the upkeep of the information beyond this page is the responsibility of the associated projects.
 PICANet takes no responsibility for the maintenance or relevance of that information.

-*Please note the development of customised downloads has resource implications.
+*Please note the development of customised downloads has resource and cost implications.
 Please contact PICANet to discuss if you wish to develop such a facility to support your project.
 Thank you